Reviewed Date: 06/24/2022

 (c) Nothing in this section shall be construed as to require a chance meeting of two (2) or more members of a public body to be considered a public meeting.
 No such chance meetings, informal assemblages, or electronic communication shall be used to decide or deliberate public business in circumvention of the spirit or requirements of this part.
 T.C.A. § 8-44-102.

-Municipal governing bodies may not meet by conference call or other electronic means, except in two limited circumstances.
-T.C.A. § 8-44-108 permits cities organized under the general law city manager-commission charter, having a population no greater than 2,500 and a governing body of only three members to conduct meetings at which members may participate by electronic or other means when a physical quorum cannot be reached otherwise.
-Additionally, T.C.A. § 8-44-109 allows certain governing bodies to communicate electronically via an Internet forum.
-However, before a governing body can utilize an Internet forum, use must be approved by the Office of Open Records Counsel and the communications must be available for public viewing.
-Aside from these two provisions with limited application, municipal governing bodies may not hold meetings via conference call or any other electronic means.
+Municipal governing bodies may not meet by conference call or other electronic means, except in one limited circumstance.
+T.C.A. § 8-44-109 allows certain governing bodies to communicate electronically via an Internet forum.
+However, before those governing bodies can utilize an Internet forum, use must be approved by the Office of Open Records Counsel and the communications must be available for public viewing.
+Aside from this provision with limited application, municipal governing bodies may not hold meetings via conference call or any other electronic means.

 It is permissible for a governing body to have a “retreat” or a closed-door meeting during which the relations of council members are discussed or the functions of the board are addressed in general, as long as no matters of city business are discussed.
 However, when board members meet in private it is often difficult to keep them from talking about matters pending before the board.